Exact Answer: 14 days

 Bariatric surgery is quite a complicated and painful procedure.
 Although it helps improve the patient’s quality of life, it comes with certain hefty risks that one needs to evaluate before opting for the procedure.
 The pain caused by the surgery lasts for quite an extensive period in most patients.
 Thus, doctors tend to follow a thorough statutory system to allow patients different daily privileges like driving, walking, etc.

-In most cases, patients can drive when they are weaned off the pain medication that is generally prescribed after the surgery.
-Anticipating the hallucinogenic impact of the medication, doctors generally suggest driving only after 2 weeks of the surgery, when patients are no longer consuming these medications.
+In most cases, patients can drive when they are weaned off the pain medication that is prescribed after the surgery.
+Anticipating the hallucinogenic impact of the medication, doctors suggest driving only after 2 weeks of the surgery, when patients are no longer consuming these medications.

 References